cybersi/icp-guides/IC_SDK_Windows.md

 ## Installing the Linux Subsystem

-Use the Command Prompt as an Administrator to install the Linux subsystem:
+Use the Command Prompt as an Administrator to install the Linux subsystem (Debian in this example):

 ```shell
 wsl --update